-If you love someone with ADHD, you may know too well how blame shifting can hurt a relationship.
+If you love someone with ADHD, you may know too well how blame shifting hurts a relationship.

 “If you didn’t make me so angry all the time, I wouldn’t explode at you.
 Would you rather I bottled it all up?”